 A law passed by Congress isn’t enough to get DOT to take action.
 The Secretary of Transportation said that she did not see any need for regulation.
 The FBI presented evidence of sexual abuse and complaints registered by passengers.

 Today, a family of four might pay about $400 extra per person per round trip in order for toddlers to be able to sit with their parents.
 This is truly shameful.

 Airlines ignore DOT denied boarding regulations because of lax airline policing

 Most of us remember Dr. Dao’s denied boarding fiasco.
 He was beaten and dragged from his seat on a regional United Airlines flight.
 With teeth missing and blood oozing from the side of his mouth, he was forced off a flight for which he had paid and after he was already boarded.

 DOT, in its “enforcement” letter, did not even fine the airline a penny.
 DOT found that United Airlines did not follow its own contract terms and that it did not follow DOT regulations.
-Still, there was no penalty.
+Still, DOT assessed no penalty.

 Airlines ignore contract terms — UA and JetBlue and refunds

 This litany of lack of enforcement eventually led airlines to even begin to ignore their own refund rules.
 These rules are mandated by DOT and exist as a part of the contract of carriage.
 However, United Airlines and JetBlue Airlines, when faced with refunding giant amounts of money, decided that it would be easier to keep the passenger money.

 Finally, DOT took action — the right action.
 The Department made clear that all airlines that operated in the US must refund airfares for canceled flights.
 This includes both domestic and foreign airlines,